White Collar Crimes Involving Money And Property

 What white collar cases have in common is that they all include the accusation that there has been some type of deceit or breach of trust, and that money or property changed hands illegally as a result.
-White collar crimes almost always are non-violent.
+White collar crimes almost always are nonviolent.
 However, the penalties and punishment can be severe, and accusations should be taken seriously.

 Our attorneys have extensive experience defending clients accused of Texas and federal white collar crimes, including the following:

-Theft and Embezzlement
+- Theft and embezzlement

 The “procedural steps” for federal and state cases are complicated and may take months – or even years.
 Our practice is built on long-term relationships and we have the commitment and the skills to bring your case to a successful resolution.